peterkuma/ccplot/api/reference/index.md

 * attributes
 * VData

-The constructor accepts the filename (of type `bytes` in Python 3) as its
+The constructor accepts a filename (of type `bytes` in Python 3) as its
 argument:

 {% highlight python %}